How to Make a Trivia Quiz

 Following is an example of a live trivia quiz, try it out!

-Tips for Making a Great Trivia Quiz
+Best Practices for Making a Great Trivia Quiz

 - Audience Analysis: Just like any other content you develop, the most important thing is to have a clear concept of who your audience is, and match the questions in the quiz to their interests, needs, and abilities.
 Make sure the content in your quiz is interesting to your audience.